Biology (band)

 Biology was an indie rock band that was signed up to Vagrant Records.

 Biology was a creation of From Autumn to Ashes drummer Francis Mark (guitar and vocals), Every Time I Die bassist Josh Newton (guitar), producer Brian McTernan (bass) and Cornbread Compton of Engine Down (drums).

-Francis Mark is known as the lighter, more melodic, side of From Autumn to Ashes, and Biology's music reflects this clearly.

 Making Moves, Biology's only album, was released September 27, 2005, via Vagrant Records.

 Biology announced a breakup on April 4, 2008.